 Author Archive | Rebecca Boerner

-February News: Your Healthy Heart
+February News: Improve Your Heart Health Now

 January News: Fall Prevention

-Holiday Time Is Often “Stress” Time The holidays are an extra busy time of year filled with baking, shopping, and visiting with friends and family…and stress.
-Although these are all very fun activities for seniors, these activities may bring additional stress.
+Handling Stress At The Holidays The holidays are an extra busy time of year filled with baking, shopping, and visiting with friends and family.
+Although these are all very fun activities, for seniors these activities bring additional stress.
 Here are some helpful tips to reduce holiday stress.
-The holidays don’t have to […]
+Sadness and grief are normal and it’s OK […]

-October News: Managing Your Diabetes
+October News: You Can Manage Your Diabetes

-September News: Healthy Aging
+September News: It’s Healthy Aging Month!

 Frequent Questions